skirmer/distributed_pytorch/README.md

 ## Parallelization and Distributed Computing with Dask and PyTorch Course

-# Future home of the course- come back soon for more!

 Data science brings undeniable value to business, academia, and other sectors.
 As we have begun to realize this, businesses and organizations have been collecting and storing more data than ever before.
 The challenge to data science practitioners, then, is not in the sophistication of machine learning methods, but in our ability to process massive volumes of data.
 Applying parallelization and distributed computing to machine learning use cases, such as computer vision tasks, can increase speed and productivity, allowing us to use high volume data and complex methods to the fullest.

 Harnessing distributed computing and translating standard Python into optimized parallel code can be challenging.
 After this course, students will have the foundational knowledge necessary to use distributed computing and parallelization to scale up their machine learning.
 The course will include a case study example demonstrating these strategies on image classification with PyTorch, one of the varied machine learning methods that can benefit from parallelization.